andrewcourtice/harlem/docs/src/extensibility/extensions/storage.md

 ### Clearing storage
 Use the `clearStorage` method to clear all stored data relating to this store.

+### Restoring storage
+Use the `restoreStorage` method to manually restore the state from storage.

 ## Considerations
 Please keep the following points in mind when using this extension: